 Problem Description

-You are given a string num representing the digits of a very large integer and an integer k.
-You are allowed to swap any two adjacent digits of the integer at most k times.
-Return the minimum integer you can obtain also as a string.
+Given a string num representing the digits of a very large integer and an integer k, you are allowed to swap any two adjacent digits at most k times.
+The goal is to return the minimum integer possible (as a string) by performing at most k adjacent swaps.

 Key Insights